griverorz/parmice/README.md

 # parmice

-`parmice` is a very thin wrapper around `mice` that uses `foreach` as a parallel backend to distribute imputations in a cluster.
+`parmice` is a very thin wrapper around `mice` that uses `foreach` to distribute imputations in a cluster.